 From the list panel, select a media package.
 Then, from the view bar, select Edit.

 From the list panel, double-click on a media package.

-When a campaign is created from a media package it is not immediately active on the display units it is targeting since it in the "Held" state.
+When a campaign is created from a media package it is not immediately active on the display units it is targeting since it in the Held state.
 This allows you to review the campaign properties or set up a different level of responsibility to a user with sufficient privileges to activate the campaign.
-In order to release the campaign from the "Held" state, simply edit it and from the General tab select Promote.
+In order to release the campaign from the Held state, edit it and from the General tab select Promote.

 When a campaign is created from a media package it will inherit the properties defined in the media tab group, namely, the separation, segment, and trigger categories as well as the full-screen property.
 Note that these properties only apply to newly created campaigns, changing these properties will not affect existing campaigns.

 In the list panel of explorer view, each resource has a column selector menu.
 With this menu, you can configure the list panel to display information you want.